 NOTE: TTCN-3 allows optional statement blocks that may follow altstep calls within alt statements.
 These statement blocks are not executed when the altstep is left by executing a break statement.
 A return statement has to be used, if such an optional statement block has to be executed (see clause 19.10).

-No specific restrictions in addition to the general static rules of TTCN-3 given in clause 5.
+No specific restrictions in addition to the general static rules of TTCN-3 given in clause 5 and shown in table 15.